datarootsio/anomalib-demo/blogpost/blogpost.md

 #### The anomaly detection step

-Based on the memory bank we can now take a nearest neighbour approach to detect anomalies.
+Based on the memory bank we can now take a nearest neighbor approach to detect anomalies.
 We can do this at two levels: we can assign an anomaly score to the entire image, or highlight pixel-level regions in each image that are most anomalous.
 To compute the image-level anomaly scores, PatchCore first extracts the patch representations of the image to be assessed (i.e. does a forward pass through the pre-trained ResNet network and collects intermediate outputs) and then takes the maximum distance of any of these patch representations to its closest neighbor from the coreset as the anomaly score.
 Again, there is a bit more to it (see [the paper](https://arxiv.org/abs/2106.08265)) but this captures the main idea.
 Getting pixel-level segmentation maps follows largely the same procedure: for each patch-level representation we can compute the anomaly score as the distance to the closest patch representation from the core set, and realign this score on the original image (as each patch representation corresponds to a specific spatial region in the input image).

 ## Applying PatchCore to detect signs of diabetic retinopathy

-Although PatchCore is introduced as a method for industrial anomaly detection, there is nothing specific to it that would prevent application to other image domains.
+Although PatchCore was introduced as a method for industrial manufacturing anomaly detection, nothing prevents its application in other image domains.
 As it's always interesting to get some hands-on practice with a new method and see how it performs on new data, we trained a PatchCore model on a dataset of healthy retinal images to see how it performs at detecting signs of diabetic retinopathy in unhealthy retinas.
-We use the PatchCore implementation from the [anomalib library](https://github.com/openvinotoolkit/anomalib), and you can perform similar experiments by following [our notebook](https://https://github.com/toon-vc/anomalib-demo/blob/main/anomalib_demo.ipynb).
+We use the PatchCore implementation from the [anomalib library](https://github.com/openvinotoolkit/anomalib).
+You can perform similar experiments by following [our notebook](https://https://github.com/toon-vc/anomalib-demo/blob/main/anomalib_demo.ipynb).

 We will be using the IDRiD dataset, which is [publicly available](https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid).
-Although for this particular use case we would not use anomaly detection in practice (large labeled datasets are available to train supervised models), this dataset has the advantage that we know which signs of diabetic retinopathy to look for, and these signs manifest in different level of severeness which allows us to get an idea of the sensitivity of the method.
-We can envision other applications in the medical domain where an anomaly detection approach would be suited, as collecting large sets of images of patients is often impractical and healthy ones are often much easier to collect.
+Note that for this particular use case we would not use anomaly detection in practice (large labeled datasets are available to train supervised models).
+However, in this dataset has the advantage that we know which signs of diabetic retinopathy to look for.
+Moreover, these signs manifest in different level of severeness which allows us to get an idea of the sensitivity of the method.
+Nonetheless, these anomaly detection techniques can be applied to other applications within the medical domain where images of unhealthy  patients are scarce (e.g. some diseases are rather rare among certain populations) in contrast with imagery of healthy patients which are much more abundant.

 Before looking at some affected retinas, let's first get a sense of what healthy ones look like.
 The image below shows two retinas without any sign of diabetic retinopathy.
 We see the normal structure of the retina, including the optic disk (the bright spot, where blood vessels and nerves enter the eye) and macula (the dark spot where no blood vessels run through, responsible for high-resolution vision).